HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 We're used to having precise devices like mice while on desktop, but the story is quite different on mobile.
 On mobile we engage with sites through these large and imprecise tools we call fingers.
 Because of how imprecise they can be, we constantly "fat finger" links and buttons, tapping on things we never intended.

 Designing tap targets appropriately to mitigate this issue can be difficult because of how widely fingers vary in size.
-However, lots of research has now been done and there are safe [standards](https://developers.google.com/web/tools/lighthouse/audits/tap-targets) for how large buttons should be and how far apart they need to be separated.
+However, lots of research has now been done and there are safe <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse/audits/tap-targets">standards</a> for how large buttons should be and how far apart they need to be separated.

 {{ figure_markup(
   image="example-of-easy-to-hit-tap-targets-lookzook.png",